March 28, 2020

 Dear Mr. Kenney:

-Summary: I see your government as trying hard to do the right things, but you are acting on some very bad advice from Mackonnon whose net effects, intended or not, risk bringing the NDP back into power.
+Summary: I see your government as trying hard to do the right things, but you are acting on some very bad advice from Mackinnon whose net effects, intended or not, risk bringing the NDP back into power.

 The crisises du jour are first the effects of covid-19 virus and second Teck and related energy issues as Trudeau et al stick it to Alberta again.
 The primary effects of both are, of course, to directly reduce the well being of Albertans, threaten the government's financial position, and reduce productivity in the province.
 The secondary effects are political: failing to reverse the situation would, like acting on the Mackinnon recommendations, leave your government considerably weaker.